olaxe/gandi-livedns/README.md

 * SET_IPV6: Update AAAA record (default: no)
 * FORCE_IPV4: Force the IPv4 address to be used in DNS A records
 * FORCE_IPV6: Force the IPv6 address to be used in DNS AAAA records
+* DNS_SERVER_CHECKING: Use a specific DNS server for checking Gandi records

 ## Examples
 The easiest way to run gandi-livedns is simply to *docker run* it from a computer in your network, leaving it running in the background with all the default settings.